EnterpriseDB/tpa/docs/src/efm.md

 ## efm_conf_settings

-You can use `efm_conf_settings` to set any parameters, whether recognised by TPAexec or not.
+You can use `efm_conf_settings` to set any parameters, whether recognised by TPA or not.
 Where needed, you need to quote the value exactly as it would appear in `efm.properties`:

 ```yaml